savebe/savebe.github.io/_projects/upper-limb-rehabilitation-exoskeleton.md

     Compact upper-limb rehabilitation exoskeleton developed as an engineering project.
 </div>

 This project focused on the development of a compact **upper-limb rehabilitation exoskeleton** designed to support arm movement during rehabilitation exercises.

-The goal was to create a lightweight and low-cost device that could assist the user while lifting a load, while remaining compact enough to be disassembled and stored easily.
+The goal was to create a lightweight and low-cost device that could assist the user while lifting a load, while remaining compact enough to be adjusted, disassembled and stored easily.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">